zama-ai/httpz-solidity/docs/README.md

 # Welcome to fhEVM

+{% hint style="warning" %} Please note that our testnet support will be limited during the holiday season, from 23th December to 5th January.
+During this time, the HackathonNet Sepolia network is not be actively maintained.
+{% endhint %}

 ## Get started

 Learn the basics of fhEVM, set it up, and make it run with ease.